 The Council experienced an initial decline in its revenues during the first few months of the shutdown.
-Management has since realized a gradual recovery of revenues, and remains optimistic that revenues will recover, by the end of fiscal 2021, to levels near those of pre-COVID-19.
+Management has since realized a gradual recovery of revenues, and remains optimistic that revenues will continue to recover to levels near those of pre-COVID-19.